 May I count one course toward two majors, or toward a major and a minor?

 Some courses may fulfill multiple requirements if you have multiple majors or minors.
 Each department or program specifies the requirements for its majors and minors, and determines when those requirements have been met.
 If you have questions about how courses will count towards a major or minor, or if courses may count for more than one major or minor, you should consult with the particular department(s) or reach out to the Office of the Registrar at (207) 602-2473 or email@example.com.

 When will the Registrar notify me if I have/have not met my degree requirements?

 You are responsible for tracking your own degree progress at UNE.
 The Office of the Registrar reviews degree progress after course registration for your last semester is finalized and you have applied to graduate.
-You should wait until the last minute to review your degree progress with an academic advisor because additional coursework may be required.
+You should not wait until the last minute to review your degree progress with an academic advisor because additional coursework may be required.
 You will generally receive written notice by the middle of your last term that you have been given preliminary clearance to graduate.
 Final clearance is determined after final grades for the final term has been received and all academic work has been completed.

 Must I complete all requirements before participating in commencement?

 You may take part in only one commencement, and you are normally expected to complete all degree requirements before you participate in graduation exercises.
 If you have two or fewer courses remaining and can expect to complete all requirements by the end of the following Academic Year, you may be allowed to participate in commencement but will not receive a diploma.
 In such cases, the degree will actually be conferred for the next eligible graduation date following the completion of all requirements, and the diploma will be mailed to you at that time.